BLCM/DataDumper/README.md

 10. Run `compare_blcmm_data.py` to generate a list of how the new data files compare to your existing files, just to spot-check the data.

+Steps 1 and 2 should take about two hours each, and generate about a 6GB logfile each.
+Step 4 should take about 90 minutes, and generate another 6GB file.
+While processing, you'll want another 8GB or so free space beyond that, to allow for processing.
+So make sure you've got at least 26GB free on your HD before starting this off.
+You can decrease that requirement by removing some files as you go, of course -- once you've done step 4, you don't actually need the files from steps 1 or 2 anymore, for instance.

 General Method Outline
 ----------------------